oseph/ortfolio/README.md

 ## Videos?

 If you want to embed YouTube/Vimeo videos into a project page, simply paste the embed code into the `project-config.php` description variable.
-Thumbnails and other images are the same.
+Thumbnails and other images are the same: simply add them to their respective folder.

 ## SuperGallery!

-The the default behaviour of the landing page of your website is to gather all of the project thumbnails in all of your sections, creating a sort of Super Gallery.
+The default behaviour of the landing page of your website is to gather up all of the project thumbnails found all of your sections, creating a sort of Super Gallery.
 Similar to the `$sectionNames` variable, you will need to add the sections you'd like to pull thumbnails from.
 For example: `$superGallerySections = array("flowers", "portraits");`

 Note that you can omit sections from the super gallery.
 To omit individual projects from the super gallery, but still have them appear in their own sections, simply set the `project-config.php` variable `$omit` to `true`;